Based on William McNeill, Plagues and Peoples (Anchor, 1998).

 The microbes for these diseases came into existence through the mutation of existing microbes.
 Settled agriculture accelerated this process by exposing humans to the microbes carried by their domesticated animals.
 The greater the variety of microbes in the environment, the greater the chance that one will mutate in a way that allows it to jump to the human population.

-There were four distinct microbe pools in Eurasia by 500 BC: the Mediterranean coast, Persia, the Ganges Valley, and China.
-They were distinct because people rarely travelled between these regions, so that a microbe that evolved in one region stayed in that region.
+There were distinct microbe pools in four parts of Eurasia by 500 BC: the Mediterranean coast, Persia, the Ganges Valley, and China.
+The pools were distinct because people rarely travelled between these regions, so that a microbe that evolved in one region stayed in that region.
 Scientists can identify mumps, malaria, diphtheria, tuberculosis and influenza in the writings of Hippocrates (460–377 BC), but there is no sign of measles, smallpox or the bubonic plague.